Para table tennis: Standing classes

 For players with an intellectual disability.

 Laws of table tennis in wheelchair

 There are no exceptions to the laws of table tennis for standing players with a disability.
 All players play according to the laws and regulations of the ITTF.
 The umpire may relax the requirements for a correct service if the compliance is prevented by physical disability.

 Service

-If the receiver is in wheelchair, the service shall be a let under the following circumstances:
+If the receiver is in a wheelchair, the service shall be a let under the following circumstances: